 Avoid Those Scary Drawdowns

 The profit-loss pattern of anti Martingale is the opposite of this.
 Typically, in this strategy you see frequent small losses, and a few one off big wins.
 You rarely see the scary drawdowns that you get with Martingale.
 This can be seen by comparing the two return charts.
-See how much smoother the returns in the reverse strategy are.
+Notice how much smoother the returns in the reverse strategy are.

 The reason being that loss exposure is cut rapidly, and doesn’t escalate at an exponential rate.
 The “saw tooth” appearance of Figure 5 shows these “rare but catastrophic” losses.

 You will still see losses in the reverse system, but these are more contained.
+What is the downside with it?
+The downside is that you also won’t get the smooth steady returns that are possible with Martingale.

-Choosing An Entry Signal
+Choosing an Entry Signal

 With anti-martingale, the indicator should “say” when there’s a high probability of an existing trend, or the start of a new trend.